APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 * Static text and configuration files
 * Datafiles required for development
 * Project documentation and help files

-Dynamic data that a project application creates and/or manipulates should not be stored in `ProjData/`, and should instead be stored in `AppData/`

 ### Structure
 Each of the following sub-folders may have its own structure.